 Some arraignments do not occur until weeks after you were originally cited, arrested or summoned.
 But if you are in custody and cannot bail out, your initial arraignment must be held within 3 court days of your arrest.
-Learn more about 48-hour hearings and 72-hour hearings in Nevada.
+Learn more about 48-hour hearings and 72-hour hearings.

 Do I need to be present in court?

 If neither you nor your lawyer shows up to your arraignment the consequences are very serious.
 The judge will issue a bench warrant for your arrest that could include hefty fines.